 5. Set up motion detecting lights

-3 Things to Avoid to Prevent Package Pirates
+3 Places to Avoid Leaving Packages to Stop Porch Pirates

 The modern luxury of overnight shipping and instant food deliveries comes hand-in-hand with the increasing nuisance of porch pirates.

-What do you do if you see a pirate on a porch?
+What should you do if you see someone stealing a package?

 Where did the term porch pirate come from?